 3. Create a buy order for EOS

 Once your funds have reached your account, the last thing left to do is place your buy order for EOS.

 To begin, click the ‘Exchange’ button, and select the ‘Basic’ option to open the trading interface.

 Here, search for your desired trading pair using the panel on the right by selecting your deposited cryptocurrency, then searching for EOS using the search bar.

-After selecting the trade pair, you can then place a buy order for EOS.
+After selecting the trading pair, you can then place a buy order for EOS.
 Here, you’ll be able to enter the amount of EOS you are looking to buy, and the price you want to buy EOS at.

 If you’re happy with the price, click the ‘Buy EOS’ button to place the order, which will automatically credit you with the amount of EOS you purchased.

 Easily the oldest exchange on this list, eToro was launched way back in 2007 as an online social trading platform.
 However, the platform only recently branched out to support cryptocurrencies, making it one of the newest exchanges on the market in this regard.

 Despite being relatively new, eToro is already good enough to trade blows with the heavyweights, thanks to its gigantic community and the huge number of financial instruments it allows its users to trade, with cryptocurrencies being just part of its extensive offering.